-Policy 6: Significant indigenous vegetation and significant habitats of indigenous fauna are identified as significant natural areas (SNAs) using a consistent approach.
+Policy 6: Significant indigenous vegetation and significant habitats of indigenous fauna are identified as SNAs using a consistent approach.

-Policy 7: SNAs are protected by avoiding and managing adverse effects from new subdivision, use and development.
+Policy 7: SNAs are protected by avoiding or managing adverse effects from new subdivision, use and development.

 Policy 8: The importance of maintaining indigenous biodiversity outside SNAs is recognised and provided for.